OUR GOVERNANCE

 Declaration: The committee has executed its responsibilities in accordance with its Board approved mandate.

-Committee purpose and how it contributes to value creation
+Committee Purpose and how it Contributes to Value Creation

 The overarching role of the Committee is to:

-• Guide the Executive management team in the development of business practices and processes to ensure quality, safe blood products and related services as well as the safety of donors, blood recipients and employees.
+• Guide the Executive management team in the development and achievement of business practices and processes to ensure the above oversight goals

-Members of the committee during the period 1 April 2022 to 31 March 2023
+Members of the Committee during the Period 1 April 2023 to 31 March 2024

-• Dr Monica Vaithilingum
+• Dr Monica Vaithilingum (Chairperson)

-• Dr John Black
+• Dr John Black (until 25 November 2023)

 • Faith Burn

-• Dr Mada Ferreira *
+• Dr Mada Ferreira*

 • Dr Nomusa Mashigo*